I know someone who recently bought a Windows laptop after her MacBook went belly-up on her.

 Luckily, hibernating your PC is just as easy as shutting it down like you normally do.
 Simply select Hibernate from the Shutdown menu.

-Just be aware that it takes a little longer for a PC to hibernate than to simply shut down since it has to save the contents of system RAM to the hard drive before it can power itself off.
+Just be aware that it takes a little longer for a PC to hibernate than to simply shut down since it has to save the contents of system RAM to the hard drive or SSD before it can power itself off.

 Likewise, there will be a similar short delay when the system starts back up because it has to read the stored info from the hard drive and place it back into RAM to re-create the last-used system state.